 Just for fun, listen to this Nat King Cole song while you read the rest of this article.

 The taste of fresh peaches in late summer and early fall reminds me that “fall” can mean the excitement of back-to-school season and the crisp smell of falling leaves, before the tyranny of Pumpkin Spice Latte sets in.
+You’ll soon be thinking about things to do with peaches and some of your other favorite fruits.

 Many different fruits lend themselves well to homemade fruit leather, but peaches are my favorite.
 Peaches can be canned, bottled, frozen, and made into endless varieties of pies and crisps.
 For this reason, I love preserving peaches.
 I do not love the long process that is involved with peeling them – the blanching, the ice water, the piles of skins on the counter.
 So anything that means I don’t have to do that is well worth my time.
 Besides, research indicates that the skin of the fruit is the part that has the most nutrients, so it’s in your best interest to leave the skin on.